Paolo-Maffei/xplproject/tieske.xPL_Girder_plugin/ReadMe.txt

 ============================================================================
 8 - Changelog
 ============================================================================
+xx-dec-2011 version 0.1.5 by Thijs Schreijer
+         The UPnP handler had a very subtle bug that could in sporadic cases prevent a device from being announced in Girder.
+Fixed.
 05-dec-2011 version 0.1.4 by Thijs Schreijer
          More verbose error logging (stacktrace) for handler errors added.
          Updated the UPnP handler.
 The UPnP gateway was changed to chop too